 A unique aspect of TNFP is the high-level of training and expertise required of nurse home visitors and supervisors.
 Each nurse home visitor is required to be a trained registered nurse with a bachelor's degree in nursing.
 Additionally, once hired as a home visitor, nurses are required to undergo initial specialized training in topics essential to serving low-income, first time mothers and to continue their specialized training throughout their career.
-In FY2017, Texas Home Visiting funded 86 nurse home visitor positions and 14 nurse supervisor positions through General Revenue (GR) and Temporary Assistance to Needy Families (TANF) funds in communities across Texas.
+In Fiscal Year 2018, Texas Home Visiting funded 97 nurse home visitor positions and 17 nurse supervisor positions through General Revenue (GR) and Temporary Assistance to Needy Families (TANF) funds in communities across Texas.
 Additionally, PEI blends federal and state funds to provide a staffing infrastructure to help ensure success of TNFP.
 This includes programmatic staff who provide project implementation support, contract staff who oversee financial matters, including contracts, invoices, receipts, and payments; and specialized support to meet data management and training needs.
 PEI also contracts with NFPNSO to provide nurse consultation to each TNFP site as well as to provide guidance around model fidelity.

-Experienced NFP home visitors are expected carry a caseload of approximately 25 clients at a time.
+Experienced NFP home visitors are expected to carry a caseload of approximately 25 to 30 clients at a time.
 In exceptional circumstances such as staff leave, vacancies, and client transition periods leading up to program graduation; home visitors may exceed the maximum caseload, but otherwise, caseloads are capped to ensure that clients receive the recommended frequency, duration, and quality of visits.
 For these reasons, vacancies and staff turnover have a large impact on sites' ability to serve their funded client capacity.
-As of the end of FY2017 there were two nurse home visitor vacancies and no supervisor vacancies.
-Four new home visitors have been hired in the past year and had capped caseloads as they become fully trained.
-NFP program best practice requires nurse home visitors with less than 6 months experience to carry a reduced caseload and build up to a full caseload within their first year of service.
+As of the end of Fiscal Year 2018 there were five nurse home visitor vacancies and no supervisor vacancies.
+Several new home visitors were also hired during the year and had limited caseloads while in training.